-HEATH UNDER OCCUPYING BY TWO OR MORE BEDROOMS households freeing up 3 and 4 bedroom homes will be eligible to be considered for a two bedroom home) of areas (one offer only if on Discretionary Housing Payments and payment ceases if offer refused) BARE LICENSEES Those occupying housing where they have no security of tenure (e.g. lodgers, people living with relatives) CBL INSANITARY AND OVERCROWDED CONDITIONS IN THE PRIVATE SECTOR Tenants occupying private sector premises that on inspection are deemed to have a Category 1 hazard under the Housing Health and Safety Rating System (HHSRS) that the Council are satisfied cannot be remedied within 6 months and the continued occupation of the premises poses a considerable risk to the tenant's health.
-CBL PLACED IN SUPPORTED HOUSING BY SHBC Applicants who have been placed in a supported housing scheme, even if that scheme is outside of Surrey Heath CBL CARE LEAVERS WITH A SURREY CONNECTION MOVING TO THEIR FIRST INDEPENDENT HOME Surrey young people owed a duty under s20 Children Act 1989.
-Offers of accommodation are dependent on the young person being ready to move on and this being supported by Surrey County Council CBL 16/17 YEARS OLDS SUPPORTED AS HOMELESS BY SCC WITH AN ALLOCATION POLICY LOCAL CONNECTION Surrey Heath young people owed a duty under s17 Children Act 1989 due to homelessness.
-Offers of accommodation are dependent on the young person being ready to move on and this being supported by Surrey County Council.
+BEDROOMS OR MORE SHORT PRIVATE RENTED SECTOR TENANTS IN SURREY HEATH OVERCROWDED BY BEING TWO BEDROOMS OR MORE SHORT Tenants whose bedroom need assessed against this policy means that they lack 2 bedrooms CBL SOCIAL HOUSING TENANTS IN SURREY HEATH UNDER OCCUPYING BY TWO OR MORE BEDROOMS Tenants occupying family sized homes that could be freed for larger households (NB households freeing up 3 and 4 bedroom homes will be eligible to be considered for a two bedroom home) Assisted bidding, choice of areas (one offer only if on Discretionary Housing Payments and payment ceases if offer refused) BARE LICENSEES Those occupying housing where they have no security of tenure (e.g. lodgers, people living with relatives) CBL INSANITARY AND OVERCROWDED CONDITIONS IN THE PRIVATE SECTOR Tenants occupying private sector premises that on inspection are deemed to have a Category 1 hazard under the Housing Health and Safety Rating System (HHSRS) that the Council are satisfied cannot be remedied within 6 months and the continued occupation of the premises poses a considerable risk to the tenant's health.
 CBL BRITISH ARMED FORCES PERSONNEL WITHIN 3 MONTHS OF DISCHARGE WITH AN Serving British personnel who have a date on which they are leaving the Armed Forces within the next three months CBL

-ALLOCATION POLICY LOCAL CONNECTION FORMER BRITISH ARMED FORCES PERSONNEL WITH AN ALLOCATION POLICY LOCAL CONNECTION WITHIN 5 YEARS OF DISCHARGE Former British Armed Forces personnel within 5 years of their date of discharge CBL FAMILIES LEAVING MOD ACCOMMODATION ON THE DEATH OF A SPOUSE WITH AN ALLOCATION POLICY LOCAL CONNECTION A person who has recently ceased, or will ease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of their spouse or civil partner where (i) the partner was in the British regular forces and (ii) their death was attributable (wholly or partly) to that service CBL SOCIAL HOUSING TENANTS IN SURREY HEATH OCCUPYING A ONE BEDROOM PROPERTY WITH ONE OR MORE CHILDREN This is a local priority to recognise that the largest demand is for one-bedroom social housing homes and therefore the best use needs to be made of this stock by moving households to more suitable accommodation.
+ALLOCATION POLICY LOCAL CONNECTION FORMER BRITISH ARMED FORCES PERSONNEL WITH AN ALLOCATION POLICY LOCAL CONNECTION Former British Armed Forces personnel with a Surrey Heath connection CBL FAMILIES LEAVING MOD ACCOMMODATION ON THE DEATH OF A SPOUSE WITH AN ALLOCATION POLICY LOCAL CONNECTION A person who has recently ceased, or will ease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of their spouse or civil partner where (i) the partner was in the British regular forces and (ii) their death was attributable (wholly or partly) to that service CBL SOCIAL HOUSING TENANTS IN SURREY HEATH OCCUPYING A ONE BEDROOM PROPERTY WITH ONE OR MORE CHILDREN This is a local priority to recognise that the largest demand is for one-bedroom social housing homes and therefore the best use needs to be made of this stock by moving households to more suitable accommodation.
 CBL SOCIAL HOUSING TENANTS IN SURREY HEATH TRANSFERRING FROM ADAPTED HOMES Where a tenant is willing to transfer to a suitable non-adapted property and is releasing an adapted home but there is not currently an identified disabled household for that home CBL RENT CHOICE TENANTS AFTER 2 YEARS IN THE TENANCY To provide a safety net for households who have worked with the Council to secure a tenancy in the private rented sector CBL RIGHT TO MOVE An existing social housing tenant living in England is able to demonstrate that they are unable to take up an offer of work in Surrey Heath or continue to work in Surrey Heath due to the distance and/or time of travel to work from their existing home.
-The applicant CBL will need to demonstrate hardship or significant negative impact if they were not able to take up the offer of work or continue to work due to the distance/time of travel involved.
+The applicant will need to demonstrate hardship or significant negative impact if they were not CBL able to take up the offer of work or continue to work due to the distance/time of travel involved.